 In November 24, 1971, a man estimated to be in his mid-forties approached the flight counter of Northwest Orient Airlines at Portland International Airport, Oregon.
 The man, calling himself Dan Cooper, bought in cash a one-way ticket on flight 305 bound to Seattle, Washington.

 The man was wearing a dark business suit, a skinny black tie, a white shirt, and street shoes.
-He was carrying on one of his hands, he was an attaché case.
+He was carrying on one of his hands an attaché case.

-Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda while waiting for the plane to take off.
+Sitting on the last row of the plane, at seat number 18-C, the man lit a cigarette, and ordered a bourbon and soda before the plane took off

 A few minutes after 3.00 p.m., Cooper handed a stewardess a note.
 The stewardess put the note in her purse, probably thinking it was one of the many notes she received from male passengers, and went on with her work.